Kineruu/Python-Projects/Notifications/README.md

-Project made fully by Kineru
+Notifications program by Kineru
-Any ideas/bugs DM me on Discord: kineruu
 ========================================
+If you find any bugs or you have any ideas DM me on Discord: kineruu

 To make the program run firstly you need to edit PATH.txt file AN EXAMPLE: